Skip to content

 • Element Figma layer type (indicated by an icon)

-• Dependency ("Depends on"), associating a nested instance with it's origin component
+• Dependency (“Depends on”), associating a nested instance with its origin component

 • Visual attributes, such as background color, width and opacity, that — if Properties is also produced — are limited to those that do not vary across property options